 The Corporation relies on industry joint venture partners, including Baghlan, the other shareholder in Bahar Energy, and SOA, the other Contractor Party.
 The Corporation relies on these partners with respect to the evaluation, acquisition, development funding and timing of activities, as well as future production from the ERDPSA, and a failure or inability to perform by such partners could materially affect the prospects of the Corporation.
-The failure of either or both the other Bahar Energy shareholder or the other contractor party in the ERDPSA to contribute their share of project funding may materially impact the Corporation's and BEOC's ability to fully execute the Bahar project development plan.
+The failure of either or both the other Bahar Energy shareholder or the other contractor party in the ERDPSA to contribute their share of funding in the time required by the project may materially impact the Corporation's and BEOC's ability to fully execute the Bahar project development plan.